MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/equippable-setup.md

 - **Position** and **Rotation**: Use these settings to fine-tune the position and rotation of the object relative to the avatar's hand.
 Small adjustments here can significantly improve the realism of how the object is held.

-    Use these settings to fine-tune how the object looks when the avatar is holding it.

 ## **Hand Positioning**

 These settings determine the position of the avatar's hand (specifically, the wrist) relative to the position of its chest.